【Impact Of The Partnership with Sinopec on Air Liquide's Entry into The Chinese Hydrogen Energy Market】

 To consider what this partnership with Sinopec means for Air Liquide’s strategy in China, I would like to review Air Liquide’s expansion strategy in the hydrogen energy industry in China at first.

 Air Liquide is a French gas company headquartered in Paris, and is a leading company in global hydrogen energy industry.
 It has globally introduced 120 hydrogen stations by 2018, and is one of the founding members of the Hydrogen Council.
-Looking at its go-to-market strategy to China, we can see that it has partnership with Chinese companies in the upstream, middle, and downstream of the hydrogen energy value chain.
-By laying the foundations of each point in the hydrogen supply chain, Air Liquide would leverage its own liquid hydrogen technology and build a cryogenic liquid hydrogen storage and transport business in China in the future.
+Looking at its go-to-market strategy to China, we can see that it has a partnership with Chinese companies in the upstream, middle, and downstream of the hydrogen energy value chain.
+By laying the foundations at each point in the hydrogen supply chain, Air Liquide can leverage its own liquid hydrogen technology and build a cryogenic liquid hydrogen storage and transport business in China in the future.

-With regard to this liquid hydrogen technology, Chinese companies are still lagging behind in technology and the domestic standard have not been completed yet.
+With regard to this liquid hydrogen technology, Chinese companies are still lagging behind in technology and the domestic standards have not been achieved yet.
 Compared to the Chinese market for high-pressure gas hydrogen storage and transportation, the liquid hydrogen market has fewer competitors and is easier for foreign companies such as Air Liquide to enter.
 In addition, in China, cryogenic liquid hydrogen is considered to be more economical than high-pressure gas hydrogen for large-scale mass transport of hydrogen.
 It is highly likely that demand for cryogenic liquid hydrogen transportation will increase in the future in China, which has vast land area.
 It is thought that Air Liquide is paying attention to this potential demand and is building a hydrogen energy value chain in China to prepare for this opportunity.

 Figure 1: Chinese local companies surrounding Air Liquide in the hydrogen energy value chain

-To further grasp Air Liquide hydrogen supply chain strategy in China, its main three partnerships with local companies in China will be introduced.
+To further grasp the Air Liquide hydrogen supply chain strategy in China, its main three partnerships with local companies in China will be introduced.

 1. Foundation of the joint venture, Air Liquide Houpu